GROUP MEDICAL INSURANCE

 - Policy renewal support

-When shopping for group insurance policies, you want to find brokerage agencies that understand and offer a wide range of group benefits.
+When shopping for group insurance policies, you want to find health insurance brokerage agencies that understand and offer a wide range of group benefits.
 That way, if your clients want to offer additional benefits beyond health insurance, you already have a broker behind you.
 Start by asking your network for referrals.
 You could also connect with NAIFA, a reputable nonprofit association of insurance brokers and financial advisors.

 - Make sure you walk away with a good feeling about who they are, and that you trust that they will do what they say they are going to do.